Ashraf-Sharaf/Investify/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses AI integration by having a chatbot responding to questions related to investments
+- This project has a chatbot designed to deliver precise and pertinent responses on investments, utilizing the OpenAI GPT-3.5-turbo model.
+To achieve this, we guide the model to focus solely on investment-related inquiries.

 <br><br>